Raghupathi Venkaiah Naidu: Film production

 Realizing the potential in filmmaking, Venkaiah Naidu sent his son, Ragupathi Surya Prakash Naidu, to London to study film production techniques.
 Surya Prakash trained under renowned directors and worked as an assistant to Cecil B. DeMille.
 Upon returning to India, he brought a camera with him and started Star of the East Films in 1919.
 Their first production was Meenakshi Kalyanam, filmed near the Meenakshi Temple in Madurai.
 However, technical issues with the camera ruined the footage, forcing them to abandon the project.
 They later imported another camera and successfully produced Bhishma Pratigna (1921), the first Telugu silent film, while his son directed.
 Following this, they produced four more films: Gajendra Moksham, Bhakta Nandanar, Samudra Mathanam, and Matsyavataram.
 Due to the unavailability of Telugu actresses, Anglo-Indian women were cast in female roles.

 Venkaiah also built a studio, known as the Glass Studio, where sunlight was used for filming due to the lack of electricity.
 By 1927, Venkaiah Naidu was producing films in large numbers, but the financial returns did not meet their expectations, leading to severe financial difficulties.
 He faced high competition with East India Film Company.
 Eventually, he was forced to sell his studio in 1929.
 While Venkaiah Naidu returned to his photography business, his son, Surya Prakash, continued in the film industry, although without much financial success.

 Venkaiah Naidu died on 15 March 1941 due to medical illness.

 Legacy

-Ragupathi Venkaiah Award
+Ragupathi Venkaiah Naidu Award

-In 1981, the Andhra Pradesh government instituted the prestigious Raghupathi Venkaiah Award, honouring individuals for their lifetime contributions to Telugu cinema.
+In 1981, the Andhra Pradesh government instituted the prestigious Raghupathi Venkaiah Naidu Award, honouring individuals for their lifetime contributions to Telugu cinema.
 The award includes a gold Nandi and a cash prize of ₹50,000.
 It is presented annually during the Nandi Awards ceremony.
 The first recipient of this honour was L. V. Prasad, followed by luminaries such as P. Pullayya, Bhanumathi, Nagi Reddy, and Akkineni Nageswara Rao.
 In 2016, the award was presented to Chiranjeevi.

 In a controversial move, the government removed the word "Naidu" from the award's name, renaming it as simply the "Ragupathi Venkaiah Award".